Cheonggyecheon Stream

 Refurbishment work became a national project during the reign of King Yeonjo, who ruled from 1724 to 1776.

-The stream was renamed to Cheonggyecheon during the Japanese occupation.
+During the Japanese occupation, the stream became known as Cheonggyecheon.
 During this time, attempts to cover it up were unsuccessful.

-Makeshift houses were built on the banks of the water after the Korean War.
-Over the next few years, trash and waste from residents living in the area caused conditions to deteriorate and become an eyesore for the city.
+After the Korean War, people built makeshift houses on the banks of the water.
+Over the next few years, trash and waste from residents living in the area accumulated.
+This buildup caused conditions to deteriorate and become an eyesore for the city.

-In 1958, work started to convert the waterway into an elevated highway.
-In 1976, work was completed on the 5.6 kilometer (3.4 mile) concrete highway.
+In 1958, construction began to convert the waterway into an elevated highway.
+By 1976, workers completed the 5.6-kilometer (3.4-mile) concrete highway.

-In September 2005, Cheonggyecheon was reopened to the public.
-This new landmark is now a popular destination for tourists and locals who want to experience natural beauty and wildlife in a large, urban city.
+In September 2005, Cheonggyecheon reopened to the public.
+Today, this natural landmark is a popular destination for tourists and locals who visit to experience natural beauty and wildlife in a large, urban city.

 Cheonggyecheon Stream can be accessed by multiple subway lines and subways stations.